Dknapik/website-academic/content/SGAS/talks.md

 ---

+**December 13: Jingze Zhu (MIT)**<br>
+<span style="color:red">*Bamler’s synthetic Ricci flow*</span><br>
+In this talk, we will overview Bamler's theory of synthetic Ricci flow.
+We will discuss the definition of metric flow and F-convergence of metric flows, then we will overview the compactness and partial regularity theory of metric flow.
+Finally we will discuss how the theory is applied to study singularity formation of Ricci flow in higher dimensions.

+---

 **December 1: Ilia Kirillov (University of Toronto)**<br>
 <span style="color:red">*Geometric Hydrodynamics and Curvatures of Diffeomorphism Groups*</span><br>
 In this talk I will explain the basics of geometric hydrodynamics (pioneered by V. Arnold) and its relation to sectional curvatures of L^2 metric on a group of volume-preserving diffeomorphisms.